jmdejong/Asciifarm/README.md

 - more efficient drawing/communication by only updating changed squares
 - better code documentation
-- growing plants
 - test server robustness
 - more efficient target detection for monsters
+- loot
+- make items usable
 - more content (rooms, objects etc)
-- loot
 - equipment
 - better reaction on player death
 - room unloading when there are no players